01 of 09

 Use the tip of your embroidery needle to poke guide holes along the lines of your drawing.
 These holes should be approximately 1/8 inch apart, to help "trace" the lines of your drawing with your embroidery thread.Continue to 5 of 9 below.

 05 of 09

 Prepare your embroidery thread.
-Standard embroidery thread comes with six thin strands interwoven; split this in half and separate three strands out.
-Cut a length of about 3 feet.
+Standard embroidery thread comes with six thin strands interwoven; split this in half and separate three strands.
+Cut a length of about three feet.
 Thread the three strands through your embroidery needle, pull the ends so that they're even, and knot them off so that there is a thick knot at the end.Continue to 6 of 9 below.

 06 of 09